You won't fully learn a technique in one attempt. Revisit a technique over time to add in the details you weren't ready for earlier.

 - a near-endless series of variations and predictable defenses.

-You can’t realistically learn a technique perfectly the first time around, because you need to grasp the basic principles before you can learn the nuances.
+You can't realistically learn a technique perfectly the first time around, because you need to grasp the basic mental models before you can learn the nuances.
 The only way to effectively learn a technique is to repeatedly revisit it, becoming more comfortable and fluent every time.
-It’s like learning a language.
+It's like learning a language.

 In fact, I would go so far as to say that if you are getting techniques right the first time around, it's a good indication that you're actually relying on a strength or experience advantage.
 Try using the technique on a stronger or more skilled opponent to see if you truly understand it.